Immigration Statement of Changes HC 997 – July 2025: What Employers Need to Know

 Share this post

-The UK Home Office has released the Statement of Changes HC 997, marking a major milestone in the government’s 2025 immigration reforms.
-The 140-page update brings several key changes into effect from 22 July 2025, significantly reshaping the Skilled Worker route, salary thresholds, and eligibility for care workers.
+The UK Home Office has released the Statement of Changes HC 997, bringing the 2025 immigration reforms into effect.
+The 140-page update introduces significant changes from 22 July 2025, particularly affecting the Skilled Worker visa, salary thresholds, and eligibility for care workers.

 In this blog, we summarise the most important updates for UK employers—particularly care providers and sponsor licence holders—and explain what you need to do now to stay compliant.